Living in a cold climate means having a larger wardrobe than someone living where the temperature barely changes.

 Also keep this in mind: mothballs need to be used in an airtight container or bag to be most effective.
 You also need to use the right amount of them.
 And remember that after awhile, mothballs lose their potency and will need to be replaced.

-5. More ideas for where to store seasonal clothes
+5. Where to store your seasonal clothes

 Not all of your stored seasonal clothing will be folded up and put in storage bins.
 You’ll want to hang some things, so try creating more storage space in your closet by adding a closet organizer and some helpful accessories, like extra hanging rods.